-Rebecca Barber (@becjbarber) is a research fellow at the Asia Pacific Centre for the Responsibility to Protect (APC2P), and a PhD candidate at the TC Beirne School of Law, University of Queensland, Australia.
-She is currently working with the APCR2P on the development of a guidance document on the powers of the General Assembly to prevent and respond to atrocity crimes.
-Prior to undertaking her PhD she had a career of more than 15 years with international humanitarian NGOs, managing human rights and legal assistance programs, as well as multi-sector humanitarian response programs, in South Asia, Southeast Asia and Africa.
-She has also worked as a humanitarian advocacy advisor with Oxfam and Save the Children, and lectured with the Centre for Humanitarian Leadership at Deakin University.
-She is admitted to practice as a legal practitioner to the Supreme Court of Victoria, and serves on the international humanitarian law advisory committee with the Australian Red Cross and the advisory board of the International Rule of law Initiative.
+Rebecca Barber (@becjbarber) is a research fellow at the Asia Pacific Centre for the Responsibility to Protect, and a PhD scholar with the TC Beirne School of Law, University of Queensland.
+Her research focuses on the role of UN General Assembly in the prevention of, and response to, atrocity crimes.
+Prior to entering academia she had a career with international humanitarian NGOs, most recently in headquarters-based advocacy roles, and prior to that, in field-based positions, managing human rights and legal assistance programs in humanitarian crises in South Asia, Southeast Asia and Africa.
+She is admitted to practice as a barrister and solicitor of the Supreme Court of Victoria and is a member of the international humanitarian law advisory committee with the Australian Red Cross.
+She is also on LinkedIn.

 The U.N.
 General Assembly’s Veto Initiative Turns One.
 Is it Working?

 Addressing Atrocity Crimes at the United Nations General Assembly’s 77th Session

 Inching Forward but a Long Road Ahead to Achieve Justice for the Rohingya

 The People of Myanmar Need to Be Heard, Not Ostracized, on the International Stage

 Does the ‘Responsibility to Protect’ Require States to go to War with Russia?